xLxstRx/Neptune/README.md

 > You probably have python 3.10 which has some new shit so downgrade to [python 3.9](https://www.python.org/downloads/release/python-397/)

 ## Python was not Found?
-ERROR,

-> simply go to your "search bar" and search for "Manage App Execution Aliases" then go to it and turn off "python"
+> Getting this Error?
+You probably just installed python

+> How to fix?
+Just simply watch this video [here] (https://youtu.be/uBnbVqUmZaQ) and follow the steps to fix it :>